I am a member of the Collective Bias® Social Fabric® Community. This Walmart Family Mobile shop has been compensated .

 5. Using the phone as a Hot Spot:

-Now that my daughter has a phone with data, when we travel, her phone can be used as a Hot Spot for the tablet and computers.
+Now that my daughter has a phone with data, when we travel, her phone can be used as a Hot Spot for the tablet.
 With unlimited data, I don’t have to worry about her wracking up fees and using up my own data plan!
-She LOVES playing Mine Craft and a few other games like overwatch since the boosting OW prices are low now.
+She LOVES playing Mine Craft and a few other games.
 When we’re on the road, she can use the data on the tablet if she likes.
 Yay!
 Everyone wins!

 6. Keep track of the kiddos, with GPS tracking app: